jozsefsallai/thimble-bot-custom-directives/README.md

 ## Currently Available Directives

-  - **StatusTracker** (command, library, and worker) - notifies you if one of the provided websites are not functioning properly.
+  - **StatusTracker** (command, library, and onReady handler) - notifies you if one of the provided websites are not functioning properly.
-  - **MovieTracker** (command, library, and worker) - sends you daily notifications about movies that are airing on TV on that particular day.
+  - **MovieTracker** (command, library, and onReady handler) - sends you daily notifications about movies that are airing on TV on that particular day.

 ## Setup

 Replace your `custom.json` file in Thimble Bot's `config` folders with the `custom.example.json` file (or just append the directives to it).

-To install the extra dependencies, run `yarn` (currently there are none so you don't have to do that).
+To install the extra dependencies, run `npm install`.

 ## License